AutoFR: Automated Filter Rule Generation for Adblocking: Conclusion Future Directions

 \section{Conclusion \& Future Directions}

-\descr{Summary.} In this work, we tackled the challenges faced by today's filter rule generation process, which crucially depends on a human-in-the-loop: (1) the scalability of manually creating, visually evaluating, and maintaining filter rules; and (2) controlling the trade-off between blocking ads \vs{} avoiding breakage.
-We introduced \tool{} that systematizes and automates the process of generating URL-based adblocking filter rules, from scratch, on a given site of interest.
-Our algorithm, based on reinforcement learning and multi-arm bandits, efficiently explores the space of possible filter rules and allows the user (typically an \fla{}) to control the aforementioned trade-off.
-We provide an implementation of \tool{} and we apply it in the Tranco Top--10K sites to demonstrate its speed and effectiveness.
+\descr{Summary.} The \fl{} curation follows a human-in-the-loop approach: (1) the rules are manually created, visually evaluated, and maintained; and (2) the \fla{} has to carefully balance between blocking ads \vs{} avoiding breakage.
+We introduced the \tool{} framework to automate the process of generating \major{URL-based filter rules to block ads} from scratch.
+Our implementation of the framework allows it to learn rules without relying on existing rules created by humans.
+Our evaluation showed that \tool{} is efficient and performs comparably to EasyList.
+Thus, we envision that \tool{} will be used by the adblocking community to automatically generate and update filter rules at scale. \inusenixversion{An extended version of this paper, including appendices, can be found at ~\cite{autofr-arvix}.}

-\descr{Tools and Dataset.} We plan to open-source our tools (both \toolcontrol{} and \toolwild{}).
-We will make our \fulldata{} available, which consists of 10.4K snapshots for \sitetotal{} sites.
-These releases enable replication of our results, and we envision that they will be also useful to other researchers.
-Lastly, we will share the filter rules we created from scratch with the \fla{} community.

-\descr{Future Directions.} \tool{} provides a general framework for automating \frglower{}, which can be the foundation for future research.
-In this paper, we focused specifically on the commonly used URL-based rules for adblocking on browsers, but there are several possible extensions and applications.
-The \tool{} framework can also be extended to include: (i) other types of filter rules such as element hiding rules, \eg using the concept of CSS specificity~\cite{css-specific} to leverage hierarchy; (ii) functionality (beyond visual) breakage, \eg by testing click functionality for buttons and links; (iii) new visual detection modules for images and ads on pages, as these become available. \tool{} can also be applied to other platforms, such as mobile, smart TVs, and VR devices, as there is need for better platform-specific filter lists, in terms of coverage and breakage~\cite{shuba2018nomoads,varmarken2020tv,trimananda2022ovrseen}.
-On mobile and Smart TVs specifically, we could leverage existing tools to automatically explore apps or mobile browsers~\cite{shuba2018nomoads,varmarken2020tv,droidbot,omnicrawl}.
-Finally, \tool{} can also be used to maintain and improve existing filter lists over time, not only to generate them from scratch.
+\descr{Future Directions.} \tool{} provides a general framework for automating \frglower{}.
+In this paper, we focused specifically on the commonly used URL-based rules for blocking ads on browsers, but we envision several extensions and applications.
+The \tool{} framework can be extended to include: (1) the creation of global rules, in addition to site-specific rules, (2) rules that block tracking; (3) other types of filter rules, such as element hiding rules, \eg using the concept of CSS specificity to leverage the hierarchy; (4) functionality (beyond visual) breakage, \eg{} by testing click functionality for buttons and links; (5) new visual detection modules for images and ads on sites as these become available. \tool{} can also be applied to other platforms, such as mobile, smart TVs, and VR devices, as there is a need for better platform-specific \fl{s}, in terms of coverage and breakage~\cite{shuba2018nomoads,varmarken2020tv,trimananda2022ovrseen}.
+On mobile and smart TVs specifically, one could leverage existing tools to automatically explore apps or mobile browsers~\cite{shuba2018nomoads,varmarken2020tv,droidbot,omnicrawl}.